NickRucinski/actions-test/documentation/docs/requirements/use-case-descriptions.md

 5. *If multiple users make the same mistakes, system flags the concept as a struggle area.*

 ### Use Case 7: Identifying Common Student Mistakes
+Actors: AI Model

-**The AI model will identify patterns that the system has logged based on incorrect acceptionns and user struggles.**
+**The AI model will identify patterns that the system has logged based on incorrect suggestions and user struggles.**

 1. System records incorrect suggestions that user accepts.
-2. The AI model analyzes repeated mistakes, and extracts the concepts that need work.
+2. The **AI model** analyzes repeated mistakes, and extracts the concepts that need work.
 3. The concept extracted by the model will be flagged by the system to be reviewed by the administrator.

 ### Use Case 8: Identifying Common Student Mistakes

 Actors: AI Model
 **System identifies patterns in incorrect suggestions and concepts the user struggles with.**

-1. AI Model keeps logs of its own suggestions.
+1. **AI Model** keeps logs of its own suggestions.
-2. AI Model tracks key points in the suggested code that the user continuously mistakes as correct.
+2. **AI Model** tracks key points in the suggested code that the user continuously mistakes as correct.
-3. AI Model suggests similar code to the user that builds knowledge for the concepts that are struggled with.
+3. **AI Model** suggests similar code to the user that builds knowledge for the concepts that are struggled with.
 4. If the incorrect suggestion is chosen again, the pattern will be updated based on the user's response.
 5. New suggestions will be made that will allow the user to learn from their mistakes.